Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Februari 2025 03.25.16 UTC
+- WIB: Sabtu, 22 Februari 2025 04.20.30 UTC
-- WITA: Sabtu, 22 Februari 2025 04.25.16 UTC
+- WITA: Sabtu, 22 Februari 2025 05.20.30 UTC
-- WIT: Sabtu, 22 Februari 2025 05.25.16 UTC
+- WIT: Sabtu, 22 Februari 2025 06.20.30 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: inspirational
+Kategori: motivational